wlavend/Cassie_Balancing/02_README.md

 ---

-**Disclaimer:** This code was developed by William Lavender as part of an engineering honours thesis, completed in 2024 at The University of Sydney.
+**Disclaimer:** All analysis and code detailed above was developed by William Lavender as part of an engineering honours thesis, completed in 2024 at The University of Sydney.